Bear Mountain in Rockland County, New York — The American Northeast (Mid-Atlantic)

 Bear Mt.
 Bridge

-At the time it was the
+It opened in 1924.
+At the time it was the worlds longest suspension-bridge at 2,257 feet.

-It was built by the
+It was built by the Harriman family in 1910, and sold< to NYS in 1940.

 Topics.
 This historical marker is listed in this topic list: Bridges & Viaducts.
 A significant historical year for this entry is 1924.

 Location.
 41° 19.108′ N, 73° 59.224′ W. Marker is in Bear Mountain, New York, in Rockland County.
-Marker can be reached from New York State Route 9 W, on the right when traveling north.
+It can be reached from New York State Route 9 W, on the right when traveling north.
 Marker is located on a walking trail through the zoo at Bear Mountain State Park.
 Touch for map.
 Marker is in this post office area: Bear Mountain NY 10911, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Anthonys Nose (here, next to this marker); Ancient Canyon (here, next to this marker); Railroads (here, next to this marker); Scenic Road (here, next to this marker); Hudson River (here, next to this marker); Dunderberg Mt. (here, next to this marker); Iona Island (here, next to this marker); River Docks (here, next to this marker).
+At least 8 other markers are within walking distance of this marker: Anthonys Nose (here, next to this marker); Ancient Canyon (here, next to this marker); Railroads (here, next to this marker); Scenic Road (here, next to this marker); Hudson River (here, next to this marker); Dunderberg Mt. (here, next to this marker); Iona Island (here, next to this marker); River Docks (here, next to this marker).
 Touch for a list and map of all markers in Bear Mountain.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on December 3, 2025.
 It was originally submitted on April 3, 2012, by Bill Coughlin of Woodland Park, New Jersey.
-This page has been viewed 477 times since then and 20 times this year.
+This page has been viewed 838 times since then and 23 times this year.
 Photos: 1, 2, 3. submitted on April 3, 2012, by Bill Coughlin of Woodland Park, New Jersey.